|Benefit-Cost Summary Statistics Per Participant|

-|Program costs||$367||2010||Present value of net program costs (in 2015 dollars)||$553|
+|Program costs||$449||2017||Present value of net program costs (in 2018 dollars)||$530|

-|Comparison costs||$881||2010||Cost range (+ or -)||20 %|
+|Comparison costs||$868||2010||Cost range (+ or -)||30 %|

 |The graph above illustrates the estimated cumulative net benefits per-participant for the first fifty years beyond the initial investment in the program.
-We present these cash flows in non-discounted dollars to simplify the “break-even” point from a budgeting perspective.
+We present these cash flows in discounted dollars.
 If the dollars are negative (bars below $0 line), the cumulative benefits do not outweigh the cost of the program up to that point in time.
 The program breaks even when the dollars reach $0.
 At this point, the total benefits to participants, taxpayers, and others, are equal to the cost of the program.
 If the dollars are above $0, the benefits of the program exceed the initial investment.|

 Leung, C., Sanders, M.R., Leung, S., Mak, R., & Lau, J. (2003).
 An outcome evaluation of the implementation of the Triple P-Positive Parenting Program in Hong Kong.
 Family Process, 42(4), 531-544.

 Turner, K.M.T., Richards, M., & Sanders, M.R.
 (2007).
 Randomised clinical trial of a group parent education programme for Australian indigenous families.
 Journal of Paediatrics and Child Health, 43(6), 429-437.

 Whittingham, K., Sofronoff, K., Sheffield, J., & Sanders, M.R.
 (2009).
-Stepping stones Triple P: An RCT of a parenting program with parents of a child diagnosed with an autism spectrum disorder.
+Stepping Stones Triple P: An RCT of a parenting program with parents of a child diagnosed with an autism spectrum disorder.
 Journal of Abnormal Child Psychology, 37(4), 469-480.